 In moving forward, we have more recently begun to investigate the downstream consequences of T cell activation mediated by PSA.
 The fruits of this work are found in our two most recent publications.
-First, we have demonstrated that T cells activated by PSA suppress the asthma response in mice [Johnson et al, Glycobiology, 2014].
-The amazing potency of this protection by glycoantigen (GlyAg) can be seen in the ovalbumin (OVA) challenged lungs below.
+First, we have demonstrated that T cells activated by PSA suppress the asthma response in mice [Johnson et al, Glycobiology, 2014], that they coordinate FoxP3+ Treg activity [Johnson et al, Glycobiology, 2018] through a novel communication network [Jones et al., PLoS One, 2019].
 Second, we found that the T cell response to PSA is clonal in nature, revealing for the first time that a carbohydrate antigen can be specifically recognized by CD4+ T cells [Johnson et al, JBiolChem, 2014].
 These findings are critically important because exposure to commensal flora like B. fragilis (the bacteria which produces PSA) has been linked to prevention of inflammatory diseases through what is now known as the Hygiene Hypothesis.
 The idea is that exposure to beneficial microflora (like B. fragilis) limits an individual's susceptibility to the development of allergy and autoimmunity.

-We are working hard to understand how and why PSA are particularly potent initiators of the anti-inflammatory arm of the immune response, especially in asthma.
-Our recent award from the Hartwell Foundation will fund the translational application of our findings to the prevention and treatment of asthma in children, while our current NIH funding is focused more on the detailed molecular mechanisms of the PSA response.
+We are working hard to understand how and why PSA are particularly potent initiators of the anti-inflammatory arm of the immune response, especially in asthma and multiple sclerosis.

 Host Glycosylation and Immune Regulation